-- (1) The College's Title IX grievance procedures and any informal resolution process; - (2) Sufficient information available at the time to allow the parties to respond to the allegations, including the identities of the parties involved in the incident(s), the conduct alleged to constitute sex discrimination, and the date(s) and location(s) of the alleged incident(s); - (3) Retaliation is prohibited; - (4) The Respondent is presumed not responsible for the alleged sex-based harassment until a determination is made at the conclusion of the grievance procedures.
-Prior to such a determination, the parties will have an opportunity to present relevant and not otherwise impermissible evidence to a trained, impartial decisionmaker;
+(1) The College's Title IX grievance procedures and any informal resolution process;

-- (5) The parties may have an advisor of their choice who may be, but is not required to be, an attorney; - (6) The parties are entitled to an equal opportunity to access the relevant and not otherwise impermissible evidence or an investigative report that accurately summarizes this evidence.
-If the College provides access to an investigative report, the parties are entitled to an equal opportunity to access the relevant and not impermissible evidence upon the request of any party; and - (7) If the College becomes aware of any person knowingly making false statements or knowingly submitting false information during these grievance procedures, disciplinary actions may be sought under the College's Code of Conduct or Employee Policy.
+- (2) Sufficient information available at the time to allow the parties to respond to the allegations, including the identities of the parties involved in the incident(s), the conduct alleged to constitute sex discrimination, and the date(s) and location(s) of the alleged incident(s); - (3) Retaliation is prohibited; - (4) The Respondent is presumed not responsible for the alleged sex discrimination until a determination is made at the conclusion of the grievance procedures. - (5) The parties may have an advisor of their choice who may be, but is not required to be, an attorney; - (6) If the College becomes aware of any person knowingly making false statements or knowingly submitting false information during these grievance procedures, disciplinary actions may be sought under the College's Code of Conduct or Employee Policy.